 Joseph was located by two Douglas County K9 officers and apprehended.

 No injuries were reported with the crash.

-Joseph arrived at NDOC from Washoe County on Dec.
+Joseph arrived at NDOC from Washoe County, on Dec.
 8, 2014.
 Joseph was serving 19 to 48 months for grand larceny of a motor vehicle.
-He was approved for parole in 2015 but violated and returned to NDOC December that year.
+He was approved for parole in 2015 but violated his parole and returned to NDOC in December that year.
 In March 2016, Joseph was moved to the Stewart Conservation Camp where he worked at the ranch.